 “And being found in appearance as a man”

 All most people could see about Jesus was that He was just like any other man.
 “And when we see Him, There is no beauty that we should desire Him” (Isa.
 53:2).
 To most people, He looked like a Galilean, a carpenter.
-Artists put a halo around His head, but when He was upon earth He had no halo.
+Today, artists put a halo around His head, but He had no such thing when He was on earth.

 “For there is one God and one Mediator between God and men, the Man Christ Jesus.”
 (1 Ti.
 2:5)

 “But this Man, after He had offered one sacrifice for sins forever, sat down at the right hand of God.”
 (Heb.
 2:12)